rails/sprockets/UPGRADING.md

 If you are using sprockets prior to 4.0, Rails will compile `application.css`, `application.js`; and *any* files found in your assets directory(ies) that are _not_ recognized as JS or CSS, but do have a filename extension.
 That latter was meant to apply to all your images usually in `./app/assets/images/`, but could have targetted other files as well.

-If you wanted to specify additional assets to deliver that were not included by this logic, for instance for a marketing page iwht its own CSS, you might add something like this:
+If you wanted to specify additional assets to deliver that were not included by this logic, for instance for a marketing page with its own CSS, you might add something like this:

 ```ruby